Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 This is one of the most subtle ways to incorporate slightly stronger hues into your Scandinavian European kitchen design.
 The idea is to have clear contrasts between the different colors, with the colors naturally blending in together to form a homogenous look.

-So, how should I split the colors?
-By simply having the island colored differently from the rest of the kitchen.
-Otherwise known as the contrasting island, this trendy color contrasting approach works well with a natural wood kitchen.
+Otherwise known as the contrasting island, this trendy color-contrasting approach works well with a natural wood kitchen.
 The stark contrast between the center island and the rest of the kitchen adds sophistication and sleekness to the design, making it stand out.

 43. Industrial Scandinavian

-By exposing these textures, this kitchen visually exposes the bones and structure of the rustic brick building it is built upon.
+This kitchen visually exposes the bones and structure of the rustic brick building upon which it is built by exposing these textures.
 To nail that industrial look, you can use open shelving for the upper layers, with the bottom cabinets featuring a highly minimalistic design.
-The open shelving exposes the old stone wall, framing it as a unique feature of the kitchen.
-This further amplifies the texture of the design.

 44. Take Full Advantage of Minimalism for Small Kitchens